g-dendiev/Density-estimation-with-imprecise-kernels-application-to-classification./README.md

 Feel free to :

   - test others datasets in '.csv', essentially numerics datasets.
+To do so, don't forget to modify the "launchXTimes" function.
+You will need to modify the part in which the class (or response) column is set (must be 0 or 1 !!!).
   - test others epsilons or splitRatio